Please read the complete instructions for authors before submitting your manuscript to Endocrinology and Metabolism via http://submit.e-enm.org.

-A review article is a review focusing on a specific title and commissioned by the Publication Committee for publishing.
-Manuscripts submitted as review articles will be subjected to the same review process as original research articles.
+A review article is a review focusing on a specific topic that is commissioned by the Publication Committee.
+Manuscripts submitted as review articles undergo the same review process as original research articles.
 Instructions for original articles should be followed for review articles.
-A review article should include an abstract not exceeding 200 words, for which the number of references should not exceed 60.
+The abstract of a review article should not exceed 200 words, and the number of references should not exceed 150.

-Editorials are commissioned for the purpose of commenting on a specific paper published by the journal, not to reflect the views of the Society.
-There is no limitation on the format.
-But an editorial should be written in no more than four pages (A4) with the number of references limited to 20.
+Editorials are invited by the Editorial Board.
+Editorials are commissioned for the purpose of commenting on a specific paper published by the journal or other, not to reflect the views of the Society or to comment on recent developments and events in the field of endocrinology and metabolism.
+There are no specific requirements for the format.
+However, an editorial should be limited to no more than 20 references.
+The word count of the main text should not exceed 1,000.

 5.4.
 Brief report